-- Contour Design Rollermouse Red – moving my Kinesis Model 100 farther away from me to make room for a Rollermouse did not appeal to me after several mock-ups.
-I also considered placing the Rollermouse in front of the keyboard but this would also entail plenty of hand travel.
+- Contour Design Rollermouse Red.
+Moving my Kinesis Model 100 farther away from me to make room for a Rollermouse did not appeal to me after several mock-ups.
+I also considered placing the Rollermouse in front of the keyboard, but doing this would entail plenty of hand travel.

-- Harvesting parts of a retired Logitech Trackman Marble Mouse in my storeroom to place a trackball just north of the right thumb cluster of my Kinesis Model 100 – the trackball would sit relatively high and I was concerned about the possibility of discomfort from repetitive finger movements while moving the ball with my fingers and wrist extended.
-Use of the trackball would be limited to the right fingers.
+- Harvesting parts of a retired Logitech Trackman Marble Mouse in my storeroom to place a trackball just north of the right thumb cluster of my Kinesis Model 100.
+The trackball would sit relatively high, and I was concerned about the possibility of discomfort from repetitive finger movements while moving the ball with my fingers and wrist extended.
+The trackball location would limit the use of the trackball to my right fingers.

-- A Ploopy Nano Trackball between the keywells of my Kinesis Model 100 – this configuration would be similar to the previous option plus the trackball, while affording ambidextrous use, cannot be easily reached by the fingers of either hand without lifting the palms off their respective palm pads.
+- A Ploopy Nano Trackball between the keywells of my Kinesis Model 100.
+This configuration would be like the last option, and while permitting ambidextrous use, the fingers of either hand cannot easily reach the trackball without lifting the palms off their respective palm pads.

-- Mousetrapper Flexible – I have owned a Mousetrapper Flexible for over 9 years and I hate it.
-Quality issues aside, the ergonomics of this thing leaves a lot to be desired.
+- Mousetrapper Flexible.
+I have owned a Mousetrapper Flexible for over nine years, and I’m not too fond of it.
+Quality issues aside, the ergonomics of this thing leave a lot to be desired.

-The following products were also considered.
-They all shared the common problem of being unilateral and had product-specific issues.
+I also considered the following products.
+They all shared the common problem of being unilateral and having product-specific issues.

 - Kensington SlimBlade Trackball – unergonomic buttons and its scrolling mechanism may cause excessive movement of my fingers.

-- Kensington Expert Mouse – the angle of the device looked uncomfortable and I didn’t like the idea of using its scroll ring.
+- Kensington Expert Mouse – the angle of the device looked uncomfortable, and I didn’t fancy the idea of using its scroll ring.